top of page

 Why This Matters

-What we see is not development, it is the expression of how experience has been understood.
+We don’t see development, we see how experience has been understood.

 Development is not abstract, it happens in real moments.